SGDInstitute/apollo/content/collections/pages/sgdinstitute/queer-policy.md

         content:
           -
             type: text
+            text: 'Katie Barnes (they/them) is a feature writer at ' -
+            type: text
+            marks:
+              -
+                type: italic
+            text: ESPN
+          -
+            type: text
+            text: ', covering culture, LGBTQ issues, women’s basketball, collegiate softball and women’s combat sports.
+Since joining '
+          -
+            type: text
+            marks:
+              -
+                type: italic
+            text: ESPN
+          -
+            type: text
-            text: 'Katie Barnes (they/them) is a feature writer at ESPN, covering culture, LGBTQ issues, women’s basketball, collegiate softball and women’s combat sports.
-Since joining ESPN, Barnes has written on a variety of topics, such as transgender athletes, racial justice and Hollywood stunt doubles.
+            text: ', Barnes has written on a variety of topics, such as transgender athletes, racial justice and Hollywood stunt doubles.
 Their articles on high school transgender athletes have earned them two GLAAD Award nominations.
+They were also a producer on the 30 for 30 short '
+          -
+            type: text
+            marks:
+              -
+                type: italic
+            text: 'Mack Wrestles'
+          -
+            type: text
-They were also a producer on the 30 for 30 short Mack Wrestles.
-Barnes holds a B.A. in History, Russian Studies and American Studies from St. Olaf College, and an M.S. in Student Affairs and Higher Education from Miami University (OH).
-They were the 2017 NLGJA: The Association of LGBTQ Journalists Journalist of the year.'
+            text: '.
+Barnes holds a BA in history, Russian studies and American studies from St. Olaf College, and an MS in student affairs and higher education from Miami University (OH).
+They were named the 2017 Journalist of the Year by The Association of LGBTQ Journalists.'
       -
         type: heading
         attrs: